davecoll3/speak-ev/README.md

 ## Code

-  * The CSS code for changing the color of underline input and label in Materialize.css framework was sourced from [Stack Overflow](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework) and is fully accredited within the code.
+  * The CSS code for changing the color of underline input and label in Materialize.css framework was sourced from [Stack Overflow](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework) and is accredited within the code.
   * The JavaScript code for Materialize initialization was adapted from [Materialize](https://materializecss.com/) and is fully accredited within the code.
   * The JavaScript code for the back to top button was adapted from [W3Schools](code adapted from w3schools: https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) and is fully accredited within the code.